ninjabox77/cminor/README.md

 * `out` A parameter marked as `out` is essentially passed to the function by reference.
 Any changes made to the variable will be assigned to the variable used in the function call.
 Any `out` parameter can only be called with a variable, using a non-variable expression will result in an error.
 A `out` only variable may only have values assigned to it, it cannot be used as part of an expression.
 * `inout` If both directions are assigned, the parameter can only be called with a variable, can be used in an expression and assigned to.
 Upon the function's resolution, the value in the parameter will be assigned to its calling variable.

 All intrinsic types and data structures can be used as function parameters, including objects, arrays, and lists.
 Parameter names are used to hold the sizes of array dimensions and these will automatically be treated as in integer parameters.
-These "conformant array parameters" allow array-processing functions to handle arbitrary-sized data, but not to alter the size or shape of array arguments.
+These *conformant array parameters* allow array-processing functions to handle arbitrary-sized data, but not to alter the size or shape of array arguments.

 ## Classes